-According to the World Health Organization’s report on December 20, 2018, around 14 million women across the whole world suffer from postpartum bleeding every year.
+According to the World Health Organization’s report on December 20, 2018, around 14 million women across the whole world suffer from postpartum bleeding every year and we will tell you how to prevent postpartum hemorrhage.
 Postpartum hemorrhage is the discharge of excessive vaginal blood more than 500ml after childbirth.
 As we know that a majority of the women in the world are anemic, even a small amount of blood loss can be life-threatening for them.
 This heavy bleeding during the postpartum period can put a mother’s life at a greater risk.

 While most deliveries are done without suffering from PPH, research published by American Family Physician shows that approximately 3 to 5% of obstetric patients experience postpartum hemorrhage after delivery.
 The average spontaneous vaginal birth usually causes bleeding ranging from 300ml to 500ml.
 While on the other hand during cesarean delivery, the average loss of blood increases between 800ml to 1000ml.